-Thus, an essential problem has been identified: many cases of deafblindness remain undetected, or are misdirected from the perspective of other disabilities or pathologies.
-For a correct approach, early detection of cases is needed as early as possible, as well as the guidance of a team of deafblind professionals in each country.
+Thus, an essential problem has been identified: many cases of deafblindness remain undetected or are misdirected from the perspective of other disabilities or pathologies.
+For a correct approach, early detection of cases is essential, as well as the guidance of a team of deafblind professionals in each country.

-Our application is very intuitive to use.
-On the initial screen, the health professional or user can choose between 3 languages: English, Catalan and Spanish.
-From there, the user can be introduced to deafblindness through a video, and can read a brief explanation of the general problems associated with deafblindness.
+Our app is very intuitive to use.
+On the initial screen, the health professional or user can choose between 3 languages: English, Catalan, and Spanish.
+From there, the user can be introduced to deafblindness through a video and can read a brief explanation of the general problems associated with deafblindness.
 On the same screen, the basic data of the person to be tested, such as name and age, can be entered.

-On the second screen, the user will find an introduction to the medical conditions identified as causes of deafblindness.
+On the second screen, the user will find an introduction to the medical conditions that cause deafblindness.
 In addition, the user will be able to select whether the person suffers from a rare disease or syndrome, or whether no etiology has been determined.

 On the third screen, if no etiology has been determined, the user will be asked for more information about the moment of onset of visual and hearing loss.
 Thus, the user can choose between congenital, acquired or age-related deafblindness.
 Depending on the set of options chosen, a series of prompts based on the deafblindness descriptors will appear.